GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/slippedVerticalFault/Example.rst

 ------------------------------------------------------------------

 We simulate induced stresses and shear slip along a vertical fault in a depleted reservoir and compare our results against an analytical solution.
 In conformity to the analytical set-up, the reservoir is divided into two parts by a vertical fault.
-The fault crosses and offsets the entire reservoir layer and well contained with the domain.
+The fault crosses and offsets the entire reservoir layer and is well contained with the domain.
 The domain is infinite, homogeneous, isotropic, and elastic.
-The reservoir is depressurized uniformely upon depletion, and we neglect the transient effect of fluid flow.
+The reservoir is depressurized uniformly upon depletion, and we neglect the transient effect of fluid flow.
 A pressure drop is applied to the reservoir layer located in the center of the domain.
 The overburden and underburden are impermeable, and no pressure changes occur in these layers.
 Due to poromechanical effects, pore pressure changes in the reservoir cause a mechanical deformation of the entire domain.
 This deformation leads to a stress (normal and shear) perturbation on the fault plane, potentially leading to fault reactivation.
 For verification, the numerical model considers plane strain deformation and the Coulomb failure criterion.

 .. _problemSketchUnstableVerticalFault: